 Travel Writers and Writing

-I bought the Nile books from a secondhand bookshop or market in Brighton where I lived in England — pencilled on the inside covers is the price of 65 pence and 1 pound respectively.
+I bought the Nile books from a secondhand bookshop or market in Brighton, where I lived in England.
+Their princely prices written in pencil on the inside covers were 65 pence and 1 pound.
 Back then, I was drawn to travel writing and tales of heroic exploration because I saw myself as a traveller, not a tourist.
-And I wanted to write.
+I wanted to travel and write like the travel writers whose books I read.

 My favourite travel writers included Eric Newby, Paul Theroux, Bill Bryson, and Dervla Murphy.
 I also regularly read travel pieces in The Guardian newspaper.
-And through my reading and cross-references, I learned of Moorehead's classics.
+Through my reading and cross-references, I learned of Moorehead's Nile classics.

 Epic Expeditions